hbz/lobid-blog/_drafts/skohub-pubsub.md

 # Subscribing to a subject

-In one of the already mentioned blog posts we exemplary published the [Educational Subjects Classification](https://w3id.org/class/esc/scheme) with SkoHub Vocabs.
+In one of the already mentioned blog posts we exemplarily published the [Educational Subjects Classification](https://w3id.org/class/esc/scheme) with SkoHub Vocabs.
 Now, let's take a look at a single subject from this classification, e.g. [Library, information and archival studies](https://w3id.org/class/esc/n0322):

 <img src="/images/skohub-pubsub/concept.png" alt="Screenshot of the HTML version of a SKOS concept published with SkoHub.">

 On the left-hand side, you can see the location of the topic in the classification hierarchy.
-On the right-hand side, there is some basic information on the subject: It has a URI (`https://w3id.org/class/esc/n0322`), a notation within the classification (`0322`) a preferred label (`Library, information and archival studies`) and an inbox.
+On the right-hand side, there is some basic information on the subject: It has a URI (`https://w3id.org/class/esc/n0322`), a notation (`0322`), a preferred label (`Library, information and archival studies`) and an inbox.
 This is how the [underlying JSON data](https://w3id.org/class/esc/n0322.json) (e.g. by adding the format suffix `.json` to the URI) looks like:

 ```json
 {